Aviteus/kataWemanity/README.md

  i use The MVC model, and i start with the model because both Controller and view need it and because it is independent.

  It's time for the controller. this time i'll do less commit during the process.

+ I just realize that I need a model for the History.